DragonStorm25/portfolio/docs/assignments/assignment2.md

 Trust/Mistrust
 - users can apply a "trust" or "mistrust" to any post they see, which shows whether the user believes the post to be true

-Following/Unfollowing
+Commenting
-- users can follow another user to see their posts more easily
+- users can reply to posts with comments

 Block
 - users can block other users, preventing them from interacting or otherwise seeing them on the app